tiernano/www.geekphotographer.com/_posts/2006-06-11-how-to-keep-your-sensor-clean.md

 categories:
   - Uncategorized
 ---
 Check out this tip on DIY Photography telling you how to keep your [digital sensor clean from dust][1], etc. Very handy tip!
-bk_keywords:camera,dust,sensor,digital camera

  [1]: http://www.photocritic.org/2006/cleaning-sensor-digital-camera/